phpSoftware/esoTalk/README.md

 ### Troubleshooting

-If you are having problems installing esoTalk, view the [Github](https://github.com/phpSoftware/esoTalk-v2/) page.
+If you are having problems installing esoTalk, view the [Github](https://github.com/madromas/esoTalk-v2) page.
+Or visit (https://madway.net)

 ### License
 GPL-2.0 License